 Chapter 4: The Learning Process

 My experience in working with children and youth in professional academies (as well as in other contexts) leads me to conclude that the current training system doesn’t reflect the way young players learn.
 This causes a number of misunderstandings and the failure of youngsters to comprehend their training.

 Why do they make such and such decisions that are not in accordance with our convictions?
 Why do they behave on the pitch in ways that differ from the intentions of the game model being taught?

-In earlier chapters I discussed recruitment, early specialization, the training process, coaches and game formats and their impact on developing the potential of talented children.
+In earlier chapters, I discussed recruitment, early specialization, the training process, coaches and game formats and their impact on developing the potential of talented children.
 This chapter will attempt to examine how the coaching environment and the current system can better understand the learning process and use the knowledge acquired to better develop the individual potential of players.

 4.1.
 How to use the learning process to increase the individual development and potential of young players Everyone learns in a different way.
 The way we assimilate information, our basic knowledge and our experience mean that everyone learns differently.
-More than 20 years working in the coaching profession leads me to the following conclusions about the learning process:
+More than twenty years working in the coaching profession leads me to the following conclusions about the learning process:

-It is highly individualized
+It is highly individualized.

 It concerns the knowledge and experience that young players currently possess.
-Each new experience and information must be closely connected with knowledge acquired earlier, so that young players can achieve success while learning
+Each new experience and information must be closely connected with knowledge acquired earlier, so that young players can achieve success while learning.

-being a long-term process, it requires patience
+It is a long-term process, it requires patience.

-it requires the emotional commitment and intrinsic motivation of trainee players
+It requires the emotional commitment and intrinsic motivation of trainee players.

 It involves communication and transmission of information on the simple teacher-recipient principle.
-The way information is conveyed will have an impact on the learning process
+The way information is conveyed will have an impact on the learning process.

-Any educational program must take into account a player’s current experience and be closely linked to the same
+Any educational program must take into account a player’s current experience and be closely linked to the same.

 It needs to include failures, the making of mistakes and the drawing of conclusions

 I will now attempt to develop each of these conclusions in relation to the training programs of professional academies.
 Learning is an individual process highly adapted to the needs of each individual trainee.
 This means that the youth football education system should adapt the training and teaching process to the learning process of its young players.
 Thanks to this, players can develop their individual potential in a more optimal way.

 But is that so?
 Not necessarily!

-The training process in the youth academies of professional clubs is in many aspects more adapted to the needs of adults and the game model (as I have already mentioned) and less to the individual learning needs of players.
+The training process in the youth academies of professional clubs is, in many aspects, more adapted to the needs of adults and the game model (as I have already mentioned) and less to the individual learning needs of players.
 Individual development plans for each player are themselves a step in the right direction.
 Nevertheless, in order to maximize the potential of players, these plans should be based on the stage of learning the game that a player has reached.
 Instead, they are largely based on the game model and academy’s program.